 All of the information about where and when drift cards are deployed and recovered will be used by scientists at the University of Miami’s Rosenstiel School of Marine & Atmospheric Science to better understand the circulation in Biscayne Bay, which will help us develop solutions to decrease the trash and debris in the Bay and along our shoreline.
 See maps below for drift card recovery sites from year 1 of Bay Drift.

-Click on the images below to see where the drift cards and drifters went in Year 1.
-(Colored square indicates the launch location, Dots represent drift card recovery site, lines are the tracks of the GPS drifters)
+Click on the images below to see maps of drift cards and GPS-equipped CARTHE drifters for comparison.
+(Colored squares indicate the launch location, Dots represent drift card recovery site, lines are the tracks of the GPS drifters)